 - a.
 The number and anthropometric range of occupants; - b.
 The egress time requirements, to be agreed and verified; - c.
 The operational environmental requirements, to be agreed and verified; - d.
 Applicable physical and power integration requirements, to be agreed and verified; - e.
 The use of different emergency assist devices may be dependant upon: - i.
 The type and size of exit; - ii.
 Whether it is intended for use by passengers or air crew; - iii.
-The height of the exit from the ground.
+The height of the exit from the ground; - f.
+Engine(s) running at ground idle.